Skip to main content Skip to footer

 Repayment

-You don’t start repaying your student loan until you’ve finished your course and you’re earning above a certain amount.
+You don’t start repaying your student loan until you’ve finished your course and you’re earning above £25,000 a year.
 For most students in England, you’ll repay 9% of what you earn over the threshold, not your whole income.
+So that would mean if you’re earning £26,000 per year, you’ll only pay back £90 per year, or just £7.50 per month.

 Repayments are taken automatically from your salary, so you don’t need to worry about sorting it yourself.
 If your income drops below the threshold, your repayments will stop until you’re earning enough again.
-After a set number of years, any remaining balance is written off, even if you haven’t repaid the full amount.
+After 40 years, any remaining balance is written off, even if you haven’t repaid the full amount.

 It’s important to remember that student loans don’t appear on your credit file and don’t affect your credit score.
 They’re more like a graduate contribution than a traditional debt.